Metro Hamilton home values have been volatile since 2021, and are now trending downward.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes

-Even though the market is softening, there is a near-record number of new home completions.
-Adding even more supply to the market.
-New construction starts have begun to slow, but there is enough in the pipeline to provide a steady stream of new stock until early 2026.
+Although the market is softening and new construction starts have begun to slow, there is enough in the pipeline to provide a steady stream of new stock until early 2026.

 Based on Mortgage Sandbox Analysis, Hamilton is at moderate risk of a significant market correction.

-After breaking records during the pandemic, Metro Hamilton apartment prices are flat.
+After breaking records during the pandemic, Metro Hamilton apartment prices are flat or falling.

 With more people working from home, we expect developers will begin marketing larger (i.e., 2 and 3 bedrooms) apartments to meet buyer preferences.
 As the supply of more generous floor plans comes to the market, it may depress the values for small floor plan condos.